 Built for Your Business

 Mars and NVA close in 30-45 days.
 Your bank takes 90.
-Our SBA lenders match corporate speed so you don't lose the practice you've been eyeing to a faceless conglomerate.
+Revenue-based capital stacking closes in 21-30 days so you don't lose the practice you've been eyeing to a faceless conglomerate.

 Vaccines, anesthetics, antibiotics — $10K-$20K a month in pharmaceutical inventory.
 No insurance reimbursement.
 A credit line covers it so you never run short on meds.